Kitware/vtk-book/VTKBook/05Chapter5.md

  </figcaption>
 </figure>

 **Quadratic Quadrilateral.** The quadratic quadrilateral is a primary two-dimensional cell.
 It is defined by eight points.
-The first four points are located at the vertices of the quadrilateral; the next four are located in the middle of each of the four edges as shown in **Figure 5-4**.
+The first four points are located at the vertices of the quadrilateral; the next four are located in the middle of each of the four edges as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Bi-Quadratic Quadrilateral.** The bi-quadratic quadrilateral is a primary two-dimensional cell.
 It is defined by nine points.
-The first four points are located at the vertices of the quadrilateral; the next four are located in the middle of each of the four edges; and the last one is located at the center of the quadrilateral as shown in **Figure 5-4**.
+The first four points are located at the vertices of the quadrilateral; the next four are located in the middle of each of the four edges; and the last one is located at the center of the quadrilateral as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Quadratic Tetrahedron.** The quadratic tetrahedron is a primary three-dimensional cell.
 It is defined by ten points.
-The first four points are located at the vertices of the tetrahedron; the next six are located in the middle of each of the six edges as shown in **Figure 5-4**.
+The first four points are located at the vertices of the tetrahedron; the next six are located in the middle of each of the six edges as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Quadratic Pyramid.** The quadratic pyramid is a primary three-dimensional cell.
 It is defined by thirteen points.
-The first five points are located at the vertices of the pyramid; the next eight are located in the middle of each of the eight edges as shown in **Figure 5-4**.
+The first five points are located at the vertices of the pyramid; the next eight are located in the middle of each of the eight edges as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Quadratic Linear Wedge.** The quadratic linear wedge is a primary three-dimensional cell.
 It is defined by twelve points.
-The first six points are located at the vertices of the wedge; the next six are located in the middle of each of the six edges that belong to a triangle face as shown in **Figure 5-4**.
+The first six points are located at the vertices of the wedge; the next six are located in the middle of each of the six edges that belong to a triangle face as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Quadratic Wedge.** The quadratic wedge is a primary three-dimensional cell.
 It is defined by fifteen points.
-The first six points are located at the vertices of the wedge; the next nine are located in the middle of each of the nine edges as shown in **Figure 5-4**.
+The first six points are located at the vertices of the wedge; the next nine are located in the middle of each of the nine edges as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Bi-Quadratic Wedge.** The bi-quadratic wedge is a primary three-dimensional cell.
 It is defined by eighteen points.
-The first six points are located at the vertices of the wedge; the next nine are located in the middle of each of the nine edges; and the next three are located in the center of each quadrilateral faces as shown in **Figure 5-4**.
+The first six points are located at the vertices of the wedge; the next nine are located in the middle of each of the nine edges; and the next three are located in the center of each quadrilateral faces as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Quadratic Hexahedron.** The quadratic hexahedron is a primary three-dimensional cell.
 It is defined by twenty points.
-The first eight points are located at the vertices of the hexahedron; the next twelve are located in the middle of each of the twelve edges as shown in **Figure 5-4**.
+The first eight points are located at the vertices of the hexahedron; the next twelve are located in the middle of each of the twelve edges as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Bi-Quadratic Hexahedron.** The bi-quadratic hexahedron is a primary three-dimensional cell.
 It is defined by twenty-four points.
-The first eight points are located at the vertices of the hexahedron; the next twelve are located in the middle of each of the twelve edges; and the next four points are located in the center of the first four faces as shown in **Figure 5-4**.
+The first eight points are located at the vertices of the hexahedron; the next twelve are located in the middle of each of the twelve edges; and the next four points are located in the center of the first four faces as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Tri-Quadratic Hexahedron.** The tri-quadratic hexahedron is a primary three-dimensional cell.
 It is defined by twenty-seven points.
-The first eight points are located at the vertices of the hexahedron; the next twelve are located in the middle of each of the twelves edges; the next six are located in the center of each faces; and the last one is located in the center of the hexahedron as shown in **Figure 5-4**.
+The first eight points are located at the vertices of the hexahedron; the next twelve are located in the middle of each of the twelves edges; the next six are located in the center of each faces; and the last one is located in the center of the hexahedron as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 ## 5.5 Attribute Data